complexdatacollective/Fresco/README.md

 ## Known Limitations

+- Custom node label workers are not implemented.
 - Videos and audio cannot autoplay on load due to browser limitations.
 Participants must click the play button to start media.

 # Deployment instructions